HenryLevenNU/equation-game-repo/README.md

 ***Run the Game***

-*Navigate to the 'Terminal' on Mac (or Command Prompt on Windows).
+• Navigate to the 'Terminal' on Mac (or Command Prompt on Windows).

-*Write 'cd ' and then paste in the folder directory like this:
+• Write 'cd ' and then paste in the folder directory like this:

 ```
 cd /Users/your_name/Downloads/equation-game-repo-main
 ```

-*Finally, start the game by typing:
+•Finally, start the game by typing:

 ```python main.py``` to run the game

 ### 1.4  Game Instructions